anooruddh/devops/k8s-readme.md

 		shortNames:
 		- ac

+## CRD-2

+		apiVersion: apiextensions.k8s.io/v1
+		kind: CustomResourceDefinition
+		metadata:
+		  name: crontabs.stable.example.com
+		spec:
+		  group: stable.example.com
+		  versions:
+		    - name: v1
+		      served: true
+		      storage: true
+		      schema:
+			openAPIV3Schema:
+			  type: object
+			  properties:
+			    spec:
+			      type: object
+			      properties:
+				cronSpec:
+				  type: string
+				image:
+				  type: string
+				replicas:
+				  type: integer
+		  scope: Namespaced
+		  names:
+		    plural: crontabs
+		    singular: crontab
+		    kind: CronTab
+		    shortNames:
+		      - ct

+Let’s try to break down the definitions of each field so that you can better understand the CRD since most of them look different when you compare them with built-in Kubernetes objects.

+**apiVersion**: specifies that you’ll use the apiextensions.k8s.io/v1 API.

+**kind**: specifies that you want to create a CustomResourceDefinition.

+**name**: specifies the name of the resource, which should be in <plural>.<group> form.

+**group**: mentions the group name for the API.

+**versions**: mentions the version to be used in the API URL.
+It can have values like v2 or v1aplha.

+**served**: controls whether this version should be enabled or disabled.
+You can only mark one version as storage.

+**schema**: specifies a structural schema that you want to validate the CRD of using the openAPIV3Schema validation before you send it to the API server.
+Then you are also specifying that custom object fields spec.cronSpec and spec.image must be a string.
+The field spec.replicas must be an integer.

+**scope**: specifies whether the custom object is namespaced or available cluster-wide.
+You’ve used the Namespaced scope, so it’s only available to the namespace that you’ll use during the creation of the CRD.
+The default is cluster-scoped.

+**plural and singular**: specify the plural and singular name of the CRD.

+**kind**: specifies the type of the custom object.

+**shortNames**: specifies the short string that you can use in the CLI.

+The next step is to create the CRD using the kubectl apply -f crd.yaml kubectl command.
+You’ll get the following response after the CRD creation:

+	customresourcedefinition.apiextensions.k8s.io/crontabs.stable.example.com created
+	search this custom resource in api-resources
+	kubectl api-resources | grep crontab

+# Create a Custom Object

+	apiVersion: 'stable.example.com/v1'
+	kind: CronTab
+	metadata:
+	  name: my-cron-object
+	spec:
+	  cronSpec: '* * * * */5'
+	  image: my-cron-image

 # CRDs expand Kubernetes
 CRD is a way to extend kubernetes allowing us to create a custom resource of our choice and making it declarative with the help of a custom controller.